China's Economy, Politics, and Demography

 Summary

-Like Japan after their bubble economy collapsed in the 1990s, China is facing adverse demographic trends, the collapse of a real estate bubble, excess capacity, and high and rising public debt.
+Like Japan after their bubble economy collapsed in the 1990s, China is facing adverse demographic trends, the collapse of a real estate bubble, excess manufacturing capacity, and high and rising public debt.

 The future of China is a race to solve internal, domestic problems and continue to grow the economy through investments in import substitutes, new technology, and exports.
 In the longer run, the demographic decline plus an aging population presents serious problems, although there are possible solutions.
-The solutions will be more difficult if China continues to have an authoritarian regime for whom control is the main objective.

 For a summary of statistics from many sources and an excellent discussion of China’ current problems, see John Mauldin, “Broken China,” mauldineconomics.com, October 26, 2024.